Have you found yourself returning to the job market?

 Maybe you took some time off, voluntarily or as part of a layoff.
 If anyone reading this has ever been out of work, you know first-hand how difficult it is to find a job.
-It may sound counterintuitive, but not having a job makes you less likely to land a job.
-Imagine that!
+It may sound counterintuitive, but not having a job makes you less likely to land one.

 4 Things To Do Right Away

-1. Polish up your resume and cover letter and make sure it stands out, both in visual and written form.
+#1 – Polish up your resume and cover letter and make sure it stands out, both in visual and written form.

 For the visual aspects, try using a brand new resume and cover letter template.
 There are plenty of options out there that you can utilize for free, or you can design your own format.

 As for the written portion, on your resume go through for each old employer and include 2 or 3 notable accomplishments in either a designated area or within the job duties section.

 Here are some examples of accomplishments:

 - Recouped over $2.5M in efforts to contribute to the department $20M savings goal – that’s awesome!